agrc/TrailsAddin/TESTS.md

 Assert that the new route was successfully created.

+## Can undo and re-add segments
+1. Select "Build route on select".
+1. Select multiple segments.
+1. Click on the "undo" button.

+Assert that the segments are removed from the part

+1. Select one of the previously removed segments.

+Assert that the segment is added back to the route.

 ## Connectivity validation within a single part
 1. Unselect "Build route on select"
 1. Select several unconnected segments.